weslambert/velocistack/README.md

 ### Run the installer script
 `sudo ./install_velocistack`

+NOTE: It may take 10-15 minutes or more for all services to be online, depending on your network bandwidth and system resources.

 ### Authentication
 Currently, authentication occurs primarily through Velociraptor.
 It proxies all services, except for IRIS and IntelOwl